dry-python/returns/docs/pages/railway.rst

 When talking about error handling we use a concept of `Railway oriented programming <https://fsharpforfunandprofit.com/rop/>`_.
-It mean that our code can go on two tracks:
+It mean that flow of our program has two tracks:

 1. Successful one: where everything goes perfectly: HTTP requests work, database is always serving us data, parsing values does not failed